 It works by applying gentle electrical impulses to your throat muscles.
 This helps send extra stimulation to the brain to encourage neuroplasticity.

 Using electrical simulation alongside rehab exercises can help boost your results.
 Work closely with your therapists to discuss whether or not you’re a good candidate for electrical stimulation.

 Tip: To get an electrical stimulation device for your throat, you often need a healthcare professional to order it for you.

-Step 5: Eat Safety by Using Compensation Techniques
+Step 5: Eat Safely by Using Compensation Techniques

 Here are some tips to improve your safety with dysphagia: